 In this News Insight, Information Management looks into deep learning and the business possibilities of AI.
 Understanding AI will be key for businesses to thrive in the Next Mobile Economy.
-Get your guide for the new era of business growth. — Samsung Insights editorial team
+Get your guide to enabling your workforce for the new era of business growth. — Samsung Insights editorial team

 Legendary cosmologist Stephen Hawking said it could spell the end of the human race.
 Transportation industry-disrupting industrialist Elon Musk is worried enough about it to found a billon-dollar nonprofit to keep it in check.
 However you feel about it, Artificial intelligence and machine learning are more than just hype.

 When many people hear the term “artificial intelligence” they envision an intelligent and self-aware, artificial lifeform.
 However, despite what some of our best minds have said about a possible future, this is still science fiction.

 In reality, AI exists today and is being used successfully behind the scenes in many businesses to create efficiencies and reduce costs by automating processes we once thought only humans could do.

 The recent growth of AI in business is largely due to advances in deep learning, which is a subset of machine learning.
 To understand the true potential for AI in our society, and to distinguish the hype from the reality, one must understand deep learning and what makes it revolutionary.

 What is Deep Learning